 Apple also rolled out a “dynamic wallpaper” that changes depending on the time of day where you are.

-Taking this day-and-night theme a step further, Apple also rolled out a “dynamic wallpaper” that changes depending on the time of day where you are.
+Taking this day-and-night theme a step further, Mojave also rolls out a “dynamic wallpaper” that changes depending on the time of day where you are.
 Start out with a sand dune at dawn and end the day with a sand dune alone beneath a shroud of stars.

 Setting up shop